Prakersh123/arya_data_validator/readme.md

 This package is open source and available under the MIT License.

 ## Credits
-Arya Data Validator is developed and maintained by Prakersh Kumar Arya.
+Arya Data Validator is developed and maintained by <b>Prakersh Kumar Arya</b>.